 It also needs extra water in order to push through the food.

 This combo of gas and extra water is what leads to bloated belly.

 That’s the main reason we feel like tubes filled with air – because of, well, DIGESTION.

 And what’s even more frustrating is that most of the time I have no idea what I did wrong to get bloated.

 Even fit girls and athletes are dealing with it on a daily basis and they can’t do anything about it.

-The truth is, bloating can happen for a number of different reasons, that doesn’t include food, such as water retention, hormones, stress… and we’ll get to all of them in just a few seconds.
+The truth is, bloating can happen for a number of different reasons, that don’t include food, such as water retention, hormones, and stress… and we’ll get to all of them in just a few seconds.